ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Node.js is known as a blazingly fast server platform with its revolutionary single-thread architecture, utilizing server resources more…</blockquote>

 <h3>4.
-Securing Your Node.js Application: A Pre-Launch Checklist for Your Application (Part 2) - <a href="https://medium.com/@aramlmanukyan/securing-your-node-js-application-a-pre-launch-checklist-for-your-application-part-2-f2f6de92c2ee" target="_blank" rel="noopener noreferrer">link</a></h3>
+Performance Optimization in Software Engineering: What We Can Learn from Google’s V8 Engine - <a href="https://medium.com/@farouk.taher2016/performance-optimization-in-software-engineering-what-we-can-learn-from-googles-v8-engine-02700a9bb391" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aramlmanukyan`**
+✍️ **posted by `Farouk Taher`**

-<blockquote>In the first part of this series, we covered essential security practices to protect your Node.js application, including input validation…</blockquote>
+<blockquote>Other than Mike Tyson, the only thing that makes me feel intimidated is the sheer power of the Google V8 engine! :D</blockquote>

 <h3>5.
 Announcing Gulp v5 - <a href="https://medium.com/gulpjs/announcing-gulp-v5-c67d077dbdb7" target="_blank" rel="noopener noreferrer">link</a></h3>